Healthdirect Free Australian health advice you can count on.

 • through screening tests

-Screening tests are tests that are done to find a condition early, before it causes symptoms.
+Screening tests are done to find a condition early, before it causes symptoms.

 There is no official screening program in Australia for abdominal aortic aneurysms.
-But your doctor might suggest an ultrasound scan of your tummy if you have a higher chance of having an abdominal aortic aneurysm.
+Talk to your doctor about whether you should have an ultrasound scan of your tummy if you have a higher chance of having an abdominal aortic aneurysm.

 These imaging tests can show an abdominal aortic aneurysm and how big it is.